Blog

 What does this mean for brand visibility in an AI-driven world?

-If answers are constructed dynamically, pulled from different sources, filtered by confidence and shaped by context, then ranking alone is no longer enough.
-Brands need to be understandable everywhere the model looks.
+If answers are constructed dynamically, pulled from different sources, filtered by confidence, and shaped by context, then ranking alone is no longer enough.

-The shift from ranking to reasoning is already here.
+The shift from ranking to reasoning is already here

 Two people can ask the same question and still get different answers.
 This happens because the system is not pulling a fixed result from a single index.
-It is working through what you asked earlier in the conversation, generating internal fan-out queries, retrieving different pages based on those queries, and then adjusting its confidence based on what it finds online.
-The final output is assembled from what looks most consistent and safe, not ranked like a traditional results page.

 Decode the reasoning behind AI answers